AnthonydcHo/osticket-install/README.md

 <h2>Description</h2>
 This tutorial outlines the installation of the open-source helpdesk ticketing system osTicket.
-This will be a part of my three part series, the installation, post-installation, and configuring and working tickets in osTicket
+This will be a part of my three part series, the installation, post-installation, and configuring and working tickets in osTicket.
 <br />